TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Player Abilities.md

 This ability can be use a couple of times through out a single round

+### Ability Split

+Splits the snake in 2 and allows the player to control both snakes at the same time.

+### Ability Freeze

+Freeze yourself for 5 Seconds.
+Nothing can hurt you while you're frozen
 ### Other Ability Ideas

 Some sort of charge up ability?